emersonboyd/Upgradeable_SmartContract_Example/README.md

 1) Follow the steps to set up a Gnosis safe [here](https://help.gnosis-safe.io/en/articles/3876461-create-a-safe).
 Make sure your safe is set up for the Rinkeby network.
 2) Copy the address of the newly-created safe.
 This is not your wallet address, but the address on Gnosis listed under your safe’s name.
 3) Go into the `scripts/transfer_ownership.js` file and modify the `gnosisSafe` address to match your newly-created Gnosis safe address.
-4) Run `npx hardhat run --network rinkeby scripts/transfer_ownership.js`.
+4) Run `npx hardhat run --network moralisRinkeby scripts/transfer_ownership.js`.
 If you have problems with this command, read the 'Common Issues' section below.

 Your contract is now ready to upgrade and re-deploy.
 Once you have modified some code in your contract and want to re-deploy it, follow these steps:

 1) Go into `scripts/prepare_upgrade.js` and modify the `proxyAddress` to match the address of your deployed token.
-2) Execute `npx hardhat run --network rinkeby scripts/prepare_upgrade.js`.
+2) Execute `npx hardhat run --network moralisRinkeby scripts/prepare_upgrade.js`.
 Keep track of this new implementation address.
 3) Complete the upgrade in Gnosis Safe.
 Go to the Apps pane in Gnosis Safe and find the OpenZeppelin app.
 4) Plug in the proxy address from your initial deployment in the “Contract address” box.
 5) Plug in the newly-deployed implementation address in the “New implementation address” box.